 If you have an EIN, enter this number at the top of the form, rather than your Social Security number.
 Do the same on your IRS Form Schedule SE Self-Employment Tax.

 Line 1: Put your parent payments and subsidy payments here.

 Line 4: You don’t have any cost of goods sold, so don’t enter any amount here.

 Line 6: Enter your Food Program reimbursements here.
 Don’t include any reimbursements you got for your own children.
 If you want, you can include Food Program reimbursements on line 1.

-Line 9: Enter your other car expenses here, either using the standard mileage method or the actual expenses method.
-If you made car payments in 2015, enter the business portion of your car loan interest here, even if you used the standard mileage rate.
+Line 9: Enter your car expenses here, either using the standard mileage method or the actual expenses method.
+If you made car payments in 2016, enter the business portion of your car loan interest here, even if you used the standard mileage rate.

 Line 13: If you bought something for more than $2,500 and are depreciating it on IRS Form 4562 Depreciation, the amount from that form gets transferred onto this line.

 Line 16b: Claim the business portion of credit card interest for business purchases.